Energy Extraction From Non-Coalescing Black Hole Binaries: Abstract

 \section{Abstract}

-We define and sketch the generalized ergosphere of the Majumdar-Papapetrou spacetime.
+We define and sketch the generalized ergosphere of the Majumdar-Papapetrou (MP) spacetime.
 In particular, we demonstrate the existence of closed orbits of negative energy that live outside the event horizon of such a spacetime.
-Relying on the Penrose process mechanism, we use these orbits to illustrate the possibility of energy extraction from a binary black hole by particle scattering.
+Relying on the Penrose process mechanism, we use these orbits to illustrate the possibility of energy extraction from a MP binary black hole by particle scattering.
 We also analyze the efficiency of the process, and construct explicit examples that optimize the extraction of energy.
+Lastly, we show how such concepts can be extended to a pair of non-coalescing Kerr black holes described by the Cabrera-Munguia, Manko and Ruiz (CMMR) metric.